chakra-ui/chakra-ui/.changeset/short-peaches-repeat.md

 "@chakra-ui/cli": patch
 ---

-fix regression where ThemeTypings created by chakra-cli could not be used
+Fix regression where `ThemeTypings` created by chakra-cli could not be used